 Set the max. allowance for the number of vacation days an employee can accrue per month or per year.
 If you don't want to set a maximum limit, simply leave the field empty.

 If you set the template to accrue in hours, then the maximum allowance will also have to be set for hours

-choose if the requirements for accrual should be based on only the accrual rate, or depend on approved shifts in the schedule.
-Only if the account has an accrual rate per day/month/year.
+Choose if the requirements for accrual should be set to always accrue based on the rate based on days/hours, or depend on approved shifts in the schedule.

-choose how the vacation earnings should be calculated for your employees.
-Previous 52 weeks is an option that’s compliant in the UK.
+Choose how the monetary payout should be calculated for your employees.
+The previous 52 weeks is an option that’s compliant in the UK.
 You can read more about this Leave pay and calculations for the UK here.